LucyMHall/CV/README.md

 #### **Teamwork**

 - I am a cheerful person who enjoys collaborating with others and ensuring they feel valued.
 I regularly ask for feedback to enable me to keep improving my group communication skills, both face-to-face and through a google form I created.
 I also championed the creation of team member 'user manuals' during my final project to help establish a comfortable team dynamic from the outset.

 #### **Communication**
 - I am a strong written and verbal communicator.
 I created engaging, clear and informative content for a variety of different audiences as a marketing assistant for the Albany, and after finishing Makers I started [a blog](https://medium.com/@lucymhall1995) to document my continuing learning.

 #### **Problem Solving**
 - During my time at Makers I honed my ability to logically break down a daunting task, such as create and test a web app using completely new technology in 4-5 days, into manageable pieces.
-Multiple peers I have paired with have commented on my *'calm methodical approach to debugging'*, I have an optimistic outlook and encourage myself to celebrate small wins, an attitude necessary when debugging complicated code.
+Multiple peers I have paired with have commented on my *'calm methodical approach to debugging'*\*, I have an optimistic outlook and encourage myself to celebrate small wins, an attitude necessary when debugging complicated code.

 #### **Fast Learner**
 - I have always enjoyed taking on new challenges.
 When I first started as a marketing assistant I learnt the basics of Adobe Photoshop, InDesign, Campaign Monitor, Wordpress and Twitter in just two weeks, through careful note taking and practice.
-I was also initially offered the job after volunteering in the department for just a week, due to my ability and eagerness to learn new things
+I was also initially offered the job after volunteering in the department for just a week, due to my ability and eagerness to learn new things.

 #### **Organisation**
 - Prior to makers I developed strong organisational skills and resilience under pressure through balancing my time between my regular work, creating and managing multiple marketing campaigns, and responding to ad hoc tasks.